thunderbird/webext-docs/cloudFile.rst

       :type: (boolean)
       :annotation: -- [Added in TB 98]

       If a previously uploaded cloud file attachment is reused at a later time in a different message, Thunderbird may use the already known ``url`` and ``templateInfo`` values without triggering the registered :ref:`cloudFile.onFileUpload` listener again.
-Setting this option to false will always trigger the registered listener, providing the already known values through the ``relatedFileInfo`` parameter of the :ref:`cloudFile.onFileUpload` event, to let the provider decide how to handle these cases.
+Setting this option to :value:`false` will always trigger the registered listener, providing the already known values through the ``relatedFileInfo`` parameter of the :ref:`cloudFile.onFileUpload` event, to let the provider decide how to handle these cases.

    .. api-member::